Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces

-\end{enumerate} The morphism $\pi$ is called the \emph{blowup map}, the inverse image $E_ZX := \pi^{-1}(Z)$ of $Z$ in $\Bl_ZX$ is called the \emph{exceptional divisor} of the blowup, and $Z$ is called the \emph{center} of the blowup.
-We write $\widetilde X$ (or $X'$) and $E$ rather than $\Bl_ZX$ and $E_ZX$ when their meanings are clear from the context. \end{defn}
+\end{enumerate} The morphism $\pi$ is the \emph{blowup map}, the inverse image $E_ZX := \pi^{-1}(Z)$ of $Z$ in $\Bl_Z(X)$ is the \emph{exceptional divisor} of the blowup, and $Z$ is the \emph{center} of the blowup.
+We write $\widetilde X$ (or $X'$) and $E$ rather than $\Bl_Z(X)$ and $E_ZX$ when their meanings are clear from the context. \end{defn}